SMAC-Group/course_intro_statistics/slides/chapter4_04.md

 ## Summarise data

-`summarise()` creates new data frame that summarise the data based on specified functions.
+The `summarise()` function creates a new dataframe that summarises the data based on specified functions.
 Here is a simple example considering the `iris` dataset available in base `R`:

 ```r
 library(dplyr)